 My grades across all subjects were slightly above average, apart from Art & Design, where I excelled and would transform into a miserable brat if I ever achieved anything under an A grade.
 Although I had a wide range of interests, a career in art and design was my destiny.
 Until I met a career advisor…

 On one particular day, pupils were invited to meet a careers advisor who would help us choose the right path when going out into the big wide world.
 I was ushered into a small room and met by a very bland looking middle-aged man, with a dull grey suit and a tone of voice to match.
-To me, my path into design was clear so I didn’t expect much help from Mr Grey.
+To me, my path into design was clear so I didn’t expect much help.
 Despite hearing my obvious enthusiasm, he dismissed my life ambition as quickly as he could roll his eyes.
-He told me – with absolute certainty – that I’d be wasting my time persuing design as there weren’t any jobs or any money in the industry.
+He told me – with absolute certainty – that I’d be wasting my time pursuing design as there weren’t any jobs or money to be made in the industry.
 He and other influential figures in my life proclaimed that I should follow my Sister, who excelled at all things academic, and become a manager at a leading bank in London.

 And just like that, my entire career had been decided for me.

 I decided (with rose-tinted glasses on) that I could make money in a standard business role and fulfil my creative dreams during my evenings and weekends.
 Oh, how naive I was.